ministryofjustice/itpolicycontent/content/data-handling-and-information-sharing-guide.md

 *   check that all recipients are authorised and cleared to receive sensitive information before sending it to them
 *   ensure that the confidentiality of the sensitive information is protected during transit (e.g. using a secure network such as the GSi or encrypting the data)
-*   ensure copies of sensitive information are not kept beyond when they are actually required (e.g. “just in case” the information might be needed in the future)
+*   ensure copies of sensitive information are not kept beyond when they are actually required (e.g. "just in case" the information might be needed in the future)

 All MoJ staff must avoid exposing sensitive data to unnecessary risks, in particular by observing all aspects of the MoJ IT Security – IT Acceptable Use Policy.

 Authorisation must be sought from the IAO before sensitive information can be moved or shared with a 3rd party.
-The authorisation itself is captured within the Data Movement Form (DMF) (see <a href="#DMF">Data Movement Form</a>), the following sub-sections provide guidance on particular types of information sharing common across the MoJ and to aid the completion of a DMF.
+The authorisation itself is captured within the Data Movement Form (DMF) (see [Data Movement Form](#dmf) ), the following sub-sections provide guidance on particular types of information sharing common across the MoJ and to aid the completion of a DMF.

 ### Internally within the MoJ